stylelint/vscode-stylelint/README.md

   }
 ```

-You can also selectively enable and disable specific languages using VS Code's language scoped settings.
-To disable `codeActionsOnSave` for HTML files, use the following setting:
+You can also selectively enable and disable specific languages using VS Code's language-scoped settings.
+For example, to disable `codeActionsOnSave` for HTML files, use the following:

 ```json
   "[html]": {